CyVerse-learning-materials/foss-2019/index.rst

 Expected outcomes:
 ------------------

-- How to containerize applications and workflows
+- Familiarity with productivity software for organizing your lab group, communications, and research
-- How to use other containerized applications and workflows
+- How to use containerized applications and workflows
-- How to build/deploy containerized applications and workflows
 - How to scale out your computation from laptop to cloud to HPC/OSG

 .. toctree::